 I am the Ben Delo Fellow in Mathematics at Worcester College and a Departmental Lecturer in the Mathematical Institute.
 I grew up in West Yorkshire but have been entirely in Oxford since 1988 when I arrived as an undergraduate studying mathematics.
 In the College I have done various other roles: Tutor for Admissions, Tutor for Graduates, SCR Steward and Vice-Provost.
 In the Department I was the Outreach Officer and Admissions Coordinator for a decade and then the Director of Undergraduate Studies for a further decade.
 During 2022/23 I was Worcester’s choice to act as the University Assessor.

-Fellow & Tutor in Classics & Dean of Degrees
+Fellow & Tutor in Classics and Dean of Degrees

 Dr Scott Scullion